 No. Gonzaga’s primary mode of academic delivery for undergraduate students for Fall 2022 will be in-person.
 Undergraduate students will not be able to attend remotely.

 Yes, it is completely acceptable to wear a mask and practice social distancing if you have been vaccinated.
 We understand there are many reasons why someone may wish to do this.

 Gonzaga has strived to make it clear to the campus community that this is completely acceptable, and that no one should be discriminated against in any way due to the observance of masking, distancing, or other health and safety measures.

 The widespread adoption of vaccines is considered the primary method of bringing the coronavirus pandemic to an end.

 Due to the incredible, decades-long work of scientists and pharmaceutical companies on coronaviruses and mRNA research – and with the massive financial support of the federal government – COVID-19 vaccines are now a reality.

 Yes, COVID-19 vaccination is required for all faculty, staff, and administrators, contract partners and volunteers, by order of the Governor.
 These requirements apply to adjunct faculty and event staff as well.
-Exemptions to this requirement may be requested for medical or religious reasons. .
-You can find out more about the Governor's directives here, and read his recent Proclamations here and here.
+Exemptions to this requirement may be requested for medical or religious reasons.
+You can find out more about the Governor's directives here, and read his recent Proclamations and Health Orders.